google-research/project-guideline/README.md

 ## Requirements

-1. Pixel 6 or Pixel 7 Android phone (Android 11+).
-These devices have a TPU (Tensor Processing Unit) which significantly improves ML model performance.
+1. Pixel 6, Pixel 7, or Pixel 8 Android phone (Android 11+).
+These devices have
+   a TPU (Tensor Processing Unit) which significantly improves ML model performance.
 2. [Waist harness for phone][harness-docs]
   - Camera should be held around waist height, approximately 1 meter above ground